W4RH4WK/crap/slides/c_slides.md

 ## Lifetime

-- Critical think about when resources are acquired and released
+- Think critically about when resources are acquired and released
 - Clearly defined lifetime lessens the likelihood of bugs
 - Core principle of software architecture